Apple maintains prices on new iPhones despite inflation

 CUPERTINO, Calif.
-(AP) — Apple’s latest line-up of iPhones will boast better cameras, faster processors, and a longer-lasting battery at the same prices as last year’s model, despite the inflationary pressure that has driven up the cost of many other everyday items.
+(AP) — Apple’s latest line-up of iPhones will boast better cameras, faster processors, and a longer lasting battery — all at the same prices as last year’s models, despite inflationary pressure that has driven up the cost of many other everyday items.

 Among the latest improvements is a 48-megapixel camera in the Pro and Pro Max models that the company said will produce especially crisp pictures.
 The iPhone 13 versions of the Pro and Pro Max have 12-megapixel cameras.
 This year’s high-end models will also have always-on displays that stay lit even when the device is locked, a feature that has long been available on many smartphones powered by Google’s Android software.